-- Increased student-professor contact. - Association with other academically motivated students. - Special programs with neighboring universities. - Emphasis on developing skills in critical analysis and writing. - Specialized counseling and advisement. - Official TAP/Honors designation on the LAVC transcript. - Opportunity to learn in a stimulating environment. - Priority consideration for admission to UCLA College of Letters and Science, UC Irvine, UC Riverside, and UC Santa Barbara, and UC Santa Cruz.
+- Association with other academically motivated students. - Special programs with neighboring universities. - Emphasis on developing skills in critical analysis and writing. - Specialized counseling and advisement. - Official TAP/Honors designation on the LAVC transcript. - Opportunity to learn in a stimulating environment. - Priority consideration for admission to UCLA College of Letters and Science, UC Irvine, and UC Riverside.